"PadHer makes it easy and fun to teach young African girls about periods and puberty through comic books..." —HundrED.org

 PadHer is a women-led non-profit organization dedicated to empowering young African schoolgirls from underserved communities.

-The first issue of our Girls Only comic book series, titled “First Period,” is currently available in English, French, Arabic, Swahili, Zulu, Amharic, Hausa, Igbo, Yoruba, Luganda, Xhosa, Somali, Shona, Sesotho, and Oromo.
+The first issue of the Girls Only comic book series, titled “First Period,” is currently available in English, French, Arabic, Swahili, Zulu, Amharic, Hausa, Igbo, Yoruba, Luganda, Xhosa, Somali, Shona, Sesotho, and Oromo.
+We believe that reaching more girls starts with speaking their language, and this is a powerful step in that direction.

 Our Core Values